 The Relationship between Chords and Scales

 Chords are built on stacked thirds.
 This means the second note of a chord (a triad in this example) is a third above the root note and the third note of a chord is a third above the second note of the chord (a fifth above the root note).

 Remember when we discussed intervals earlier?

 A third is an interval that can be either major (spanning 4 semitones), minor (spanning 3 semitones), augmented (spanning 5 semitones), or diminished (spanning 2 semitones).

-We’ll just focus on major and minor for now, but keep in mind augmented means to add a semitone to the fifth interval of a major chord and diminished means to reduce the fifth interval by one in a minor chord.
+We’ll just focus on major and minor for now, but keep in mind that augmented means to add a semitone to the fifth interval of a major chord, and diminished means to reduce the fifth interval by one in a minor chord.

 Using Scale Degrees to Build Chords